<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Ashley Veenendaal

 Ashley Veenendaal’s energy and enthusiasm are the first things you notice about her.
 She’s a problem solver who doesn’t mind going out of her way to help a customer.
 “I aim to provide the solution that works for them,” says Ashley, “not the one that’s easiest for me.”
-Ashley has worked at National Insurance Services in a variety of positions including the Billing, Underwriting, and the (Customer) Service Department.
-As the Full Benefits Consulting (FBC) Service Supervisor, she oversees the FBC Client Relations team, streamlining and improving implementation processes, and working on various departmental projects.
-Ashley is a licensed insurance agent with a Group Benefits Disability Specialist (GBDS) designation.
+As the Full Benefits Consulting Service Supervisor, Ashley oversees the FBC Client Relations team, streamlining and improving implementation processes, and working on various departmental projects.
+She is a licensed insurance agent with a Group Benefits Disability Specialist (GBDS) designation.
+Ashley has a background in billing, underwriting, and customer service.